MaxASaar/CharacterFriends/README.md

 # CharacterFriends
-A Mandarin flash card app for learning characters, pinyin and english translations
+A Mandarin flash card app for learning characters, pinyin and english translations!